haldai/paper-dl/README.md

 wu19c.pdf              100%[++++++++++++++++++++++====>] 343.12K  1.01KB/s  用时 48s
 ```

 When the connection is broken, wget can resume the download.
-Supplemental material will be merged with the main paper.
+Supplemental material will be automatically merged with the main paper.

-Previous downloaded papers are highlighted:
+Previous downloaded papers are highlighted and not selected by default:

 ```
 └─[$] <> paper-dl -p pmlr -v 97 -a "zhi-hua zhou"  # query by author